hushfile/hushfile/API.md

 ### 404 Not Found
 All requests with `{id}` and/or `{index}` as part of the path requires that the file/index exists.
 If the file `{id}` and/or `{index}` is not found on the server, HTTP <code>404 Not Found</code> is returned.

-If an endpoint with a pattern that is not described in the API is requests, HTTP <code>404 Not Found<code> is returned.
+If an endpoint with a pattern that is not described in the API is requests, HTTP <code>404 Not Found</code> is returned.
 This is also the case, if an endpoint of a pattern which is not described in the API is requested.

 ### 412 Precondition Failed